10 tips for semi-structured qualitative interviewing

 And follow up: send a nice card after the interview, don't be like a date they never hear from again!
 Also, try and make sure they get a summary of the findings of the study they took part in.
 It's not just about being nice, but to make sure people have a good experience as a research subject, and will want to be involved in the next project that comes along, which might be yours or mine!

-I hope these tips have been hopeful, don't forget Qurikos makes your transcribed interviews easy to analyse, as well as a visual and engaging process.
+I hope these tips have been hopeful, don't forget Quirkos makes your transcribed interviews easy to analyse, as well as a visual and engaging process.
 Find out more and download a free trial from our website.
 Our blog is updated with articles like this every week, and you can hear about it first by following our Twitter feed @quirkossoftware.